LaTinaLoca/tech_test_tenacy/README.md

 # TECH TEST

-The play_score.py script selects the combination of measures with the highest coverage score (included in the given budget) and plays it against the server.
+The play_score.py script selects the combination of measures with the highest coverage score (included in the given budget) and plays it against the Tenacy-Tech-Test server.
 It prints the obtained score or the server response in case of error.

 ## Tech stack